doordeck/doordeck-sdk-java/README.md

 ```

-#### Unlock by Device's UUID
+#### Unlock by Tile ID
-The SDK has a method that will open an activity to pass the information once obtained the Device's UUID beforehand.
+The SDK has a method that will open an activity to pass the information once obtained the Tile ID (UUID) beforehand.
 - You need the `UUID (String)`

 ```